 To see Selling Power's most recently published Selling Power 500 listing, click here.

 Every year, new companies make the list while others drop off.
-The total number of salespeople employed by all 500 companies listed is 24,831,572, which represents a small increase of about 1 percent – or slightly more than 300,000 additional salespeople – as compared to last year.
-This overall change is less than half the increase from last year and may signal some stagnation in the momentum of the economic recovery.
+The total number of salespeople employed by all 500 companies listed is 25,994,677, which represents a sizable increase of about 5 percent – or more than 1.1 million additional salespeople – as compared to last year.
+This overall change is due almost entirely to an increase in the number of salespeople working for direct-selling companies.

-Our research team continued to find that salespeople employed by manufacturing firms contribute a far higher amount of sales revenue compared to other industry segments.
-The top 200 manufacturing firms employ 488,828 salespeople and produce over $3.8 trillion in sales.
-That’s an average of over $7.8 million in sales per salesperson.
-This represents no significant (+.83 percent) change in productivity compared to the previous year, which means productivity has been stagnant now for three consecutive years.
-The number of manufacturing salespeople remained relatively unchanged, gaining about 2,000 salespeople compared to last year.
-The total number of manufacturing industry employees increased slightly this year, increasing by less than 1 percent over last year.
+Our research team continued to find that salespeople employed by manufacturing firms contribute a far higher amount of sales revenue than other industry segments.
+The top 200 manufacturing firms employ 521,041 salespeople and produce more than $3.8 trillion in sales.
+That’s an average of more than $7.4 million in sales per salesperson.
+This represents a significant (6 percent) decline in productivity compared to the previous year, which means productivity, which had been stagnant for three consecutive years, is now in decline.
+The number of manufacturing salespeople increased, gaining more than 32,000 salespeople compared to last year.
+The total number of manufacturing industry employees decreased slightly this year, decreasing by less than 1 percent from last year.

-The top 200 companies in the service sector reported a very small increase of just over 16,000 salespeople, bringing the total to 616,598 salespeople.
-The number of salespeople increased by almost 3 percent, and the total revenue came in at over $2.7 trillion, which is more than a 12 percent increase over last year.
-This represents more than $4.5 million in sales per salesperson and an almost 10 percent increase in productivity – more than reversing last year’s productivity loss.
-The number of service-sector employees increased by almost 4 percent this year, making three consecutive years of increases in the number of service-sector employees.
-This year, the total number of employees in the service industry increased by more than 200,000.
+The top 200 companies in the service sector reported a small decrease of just more than 16,000 salespeople, bringing the total to 600,088 salespeople.
+The number of salespeople decreased by almost 3 percent, and the total revenue came in at more than $3.1 trillion, a 12+ percent increase over last year.
+This represents more than $5.2 million in sales per salesperson and a healthy 15 percent increase in productivity – now showing two straight years of productivity gains.
+The number of service-sector employees increased by just over 2 percent this year, making four consecutive years of increases in the number of service-sector employees.

 The top 20 automotive megadealers reported positive numbers across the board this year.
-The top 20 firms own 1,689 dealerships (up by about 8 percent), employ an estimated 25,335 salespeople (an increase of about 7.9 percent), and produce more than $116 billion in sales (up by almost 10 percent).
-This brings the average annual sales per salesperson to $4.6 million (up by more than 1.7 percent).
+The top 20 firms own 1,724 dealerships (up by about 2 percent), employ an estimated 25,860 salespeople (an increase of about 2 percent), and produce more than $121 billion in sales (up by almost 4 percent).
+This brings the average annual sales per salesperson to almost $4.7 million (up by more than 1.7 percent).
 The productivity registered is a hopeful sign for an automotive industry that is continuing its recovery.

-The top 30 direct-selling companies reported over 23 million salespeople, continuing a trend of increases in the number of salespeople in this industry within the past 14 years.
-However, this year’s increase of more than 280,000 salespeople is one of the industry’s smallest annual increases within the past five years.
+The top 30 direct-selling companies reported more than 24 million salespeople, continuing a trend of increases in the number of salespeople in this industry within the past 15 years.
+This year’s large increase in the number of salespeople is one of the industry’s largest annual increases in the past six years.

-Each salesperson in the service or manufacturing industry supports, on average, 13.82 other jobs within the company; that figure marks a small increase from last year’s number of 13.75.
-These companies employ a total sales force of over 1.1 million salespeople, who produce more than $6.6 trillion in sales and ensure the employment of more than 16 million people.
+Each salesperson in the service or manufacturing industry supports, on average, 13.71 other jobs within the company; that figure marks a small decrease from last year’s number of 13.82 and is the first such decrease we have reported.
+These companies employ a total sales force of more than 1.1 million salespeople, who produce more than $6.9 trillion in sales and ensure the employment of more than 16 million people.
 This underscores the fact that the sales forces of America are responsible for helping sustain and ensure our economy’s future growth.

 TOP EXECUTIVES – Use the SP 500 to benchmark your company’s productivity per salesperson.
 Find out how you measure up to your competition and the average in your industry.
 Check which companies have decreased their sales forces and which are gearing up for expansion.